telerik/winforms-docs/deployment-and-distribution/redistributing-telerik-ui-for-winforms.md

 |----|----|
 |[Redistribute OEM](http://www.telerik.com/videos/winforms/redistribute-oem)<br>This video demonstrates how to build the Telerik assemblies, so they are locked to your application and cannot be reused outside of it.
 (Runtime: 5:49)|![overview-video 001](images/installation-deployment-and-distribution-redestributing-telerik-radcontrols-for-windows016.png)|

 This method requires modifications to the source files, which are distributed as part of the Subscription license.
-If you have purchased a Subscription license for Telerik UI for for WinForms, and would like to explore this method, the following information will allow you to do so.
+If you have purchased a Subscription license for Telerik UI for WinForms, and would like to explore this method, the following information will allow you to do so.

-Protecting Telerik UI for for WinForms requires the Telerik assemblies to be built from source code.
+Protecting Telerik UI for WinForms requires the Telerik assemblies to be built from source code.
 The essential part of this approach is that you need to introduce a small modification to the Telerik.WinControls project.
-For brevity this document assumes that the source distribution ZIP file is extracted in C:\Telerik UI for for WinForms Source:
+For brevity this document assumes that the source distribution ZIP file is extracted in C:\Telerik UI for WinForms Source:

-1. Open the following solution file: C:\Telerik UI for for WinForms Source\RadControlsVS2010.sln
+1. Open the following solution file: C:\Telerik UI for WinForms Source\RadControlsVS2010.sln

 1. In the properties for the Telerik.WinControls project, open the Build tab and add an OEM conditional compilation symbol, as shown below: